Albert0i/probabilistic-data-structure/README.md

 [PFMERGE](https://redis.io/docs/latest/commands/pfmerge/)

+> In Redis, the implementation of HyperLogLog typically utilizes one hash function for hashing elements and determining their storage locations within the data structure.
+It uses the harmonic mean for cardinality estimation, which is a factor in determining the number of elements in a set.
+It achieves efficient memory usage with a standard error of approximately 0.81%.

 #### V. [Top-K](https://redis.io/docs/latest/develop/data-types/probabilistic/top-k/)
 > The default capacity for Top-K in Redis is 1000, and the default error rate is 0.01.
 For more details, you can refer to the documentation [here](https://redis.io/docs/latest/develop/data-types/probabilistic/top-k/?utm_source=redisinsight&utm_medium=app&utm_campaign=ai_assistant).

 [TOPK.RESERVE](https://redis.io/docs/latest/commands/topk.reserve/)

+> In Redis, the Top-K implementation utilizes a hash table for probabilistic counts and a min heap for the K items with the highest counts.
+This strategy ensures accuracy with shorter execution times compared to previous algorithms.
+The Redis Top-K implementation does not require hash functions as it is based on probabilistic counting and heap structures for efficient operations.

+More resource:
+- [Probabilistic data structure commands](https://redis.io/docs/latest/operate/oss_and_stack/stack-with-enterprise/bloom/commands/) for Bloom filter, Cuckoo filter and Top-k.

 #### VI.
 Bibliography